Lab 0: Getting Started (Mac/Linux Setup)

 Walkthrough: Organizing Your Files

 In this section, you will learn how to manage files using terminal commands.
+Start by opening your terminal.

-Make sure your prompt contains a $ somewhere in it and does not begin with >>>.
-If it begins with >>> you are still in a Python shell, and you need to exit.
+Make sure your prompt contains a $ or % somewhere in it and does not begin with >>>.
+If it begins with >>> you are still in a Python interpreter, and you need to exit.
 See above for how.

 Directories